Virtual Clinic Videos

 used to control turnouts, double-slip turnouts with LED, and

-visual aids used to assist operators both doing visits or
+aids used to assist operators both doing visits or operating

-operating sessions.
-These techniques and wiring aids have been
+sessions.
+These techniques and wiring aids have been featured in

 Working With A Professional Layout Designer — Fred